j-m-patterson/ovpnherder/README.md

 ### MFA

 when authenticating, ovh optionally uses the certificates presented, the existence of a ccd file or template, LDAP authentication, and a TOTP.
-The LDAP configuration is given in the ccd or template, meaning that you can have different clients authenticate against different servers.
-The totp key is also stored in the ccd, and is only used on initial connections, not on reauth (meaning that you neither have to put in a new OTP every reneg-sec, nor turn off renegotiation).
+The LDAP configuration is given in the server config, meaning that you can have different openvpn instances authenticate against different servers.
+The totp key is stored in the ccd, and is only used on initial connections, not on reauth (meaning that you neither have to put in a new OTP every reneg-sec, nor turn off renegotiation).
 OTP's can be provided either at the end of a password, or via SCRV1.

 TODO: replace the LDAP authentication with a way to specify a specific PAM service file.